Kim Jin-sol

-Kim Jin-sol (born November 3, 1993) is a South Korean beauty pageant titleholder who was crowned Miss Korea 2016.
+Kim Jin-sol (born November 3, 1993) is a South Korean model and beauty pageant titleholder who was crowned Miss Korea 2016.

 Personal life

 Kim Jin-sol was born in Seoul, South Korea and majored in vocals at Sookmyung Women's University.

 Miss Korea 2016

 Kim Jin-sol was crowned Miss Korea 2016 during the Miss Korea 2016 competition held on July 8, 2016.